Russian landing ship Nikolai Filchenkov: Career

 Yamal also made supply deliveries that month.
 She made further visits the following year, and again in 2017.

 On 24 May 2017, she exercised in the Mediterranean with the landing ships Azov and Tsezar Kunikov, the frigates Admiral Essen and Admiral Grigorovich, and the destroyer Smetlivy.
 She returned from a deployment with the Russian naval group in the Mediterranean in April 2018, and carried out mine warfare and gunnery exercises in August that year.

+According to Ukraine’s Defense Intelligence, the ship was hit in the night of 19 April 2026 in Sevastopol Bay along with Yamal, and both may have been subsequently taken out of service.